-- Follow nationally vetted complete streets planning and design guidance documents.

-- Create safer connections for vulnerable roadway users along, across, and around corridors.
+- Follow nationally vetted complete streets planning and design guidance documents. - Create safer connections for vulnerable roadway users along, across, and around corridors.
 Add additional protected crossings based on engineering judgement to support desired lines between logical origins and destinations.
-Do not rely solely on numerical values of warrants to install such traffic control devices as traffic signals, pedestrian hybrid beacons, and other proven safety countermeasures.

-- Determine the desired operating speed through effective community engagement before beginning any design efforts, then adopt that desired operating speed as the design speed of the project.

-- Prioritize multimodal safety and quality

-of service over motor vehicle level of

-service and on-street parking.
-Consider

-providing signal prioritization and perhaps
+Do not rely solely on numerical values of warrants to install such traffic control devices as traffic signals, pedestrian hybrid beacons, and other proven safety countermeasures. - Determine the optimized safe and contextsensitive operating speed for all usersv speed through effective community engagement before beginning any design efforts, then adopt that desired operating speed as the design speed of the project. - Prioritize multimodal safety and quality of service over motor vehicle level of service and on-street parking.
+Consider providing signal prioritization and perhaps

-preemption for pedestrians, cyclists, and

-transit.
-Focus especially on the needs of

-people with disabilities.
-Prioritize protected

-and buffered bike lanes over on-street

-parking where right-of-way is limited.

-- Once the project is completed and open to traffic, determine if the actual operating speeds are equivalent to the desired operating speeds.
+- preemption for pedestrians, cyclists, and transit.
+Focus especially on the needs of people with disabilities.
+Prioritize protected and buffered bike lanes over on-street parking where right-of-way is limited. - Reevaluate the speed limits on major streets in business and residential areas and other stretches identified as "safety corridors" by applying the guidelines outlined in AB43. - Once the project is completed and open to traffic, determine if the actual operating speeds are equivalent to the desired operating speeds.
 If not, explore possible modifications and retrofits to the built environment to lower measured speeds.
 Do not rely solely on enforcement.